About Lewis & Clark County 4-H

 - Photo Show

-- Montana 4-H Congress Registration - This event is held for senior 4-H members every year in Bozeman on the Montana State University campus.
+- Montana 4-H Congress Registration - This event is held for teen 4-H members every year in Bozeman on the Montana State University campus.
 Students can qualify to participate in everything from Livestock Judging to Public Speaking to the Fashion Review to Stir-Ups, a cooking and nutrition event.
 Members can also attend to assist with competitions or activities and attend leadership workshops.
 Between 300-400 members from across the state come together to compete, socialize, participate in leadership workshops, and experience campus life.
-Registration is due June 15th.

 - Lewis & Clark County 4-H Camp